SFML/SFML-Website/pages/tutorials/3.0/window/opengl.md

-# Using OpenGL in a SFML window
+# Using OpenGL in an SFML window

 ## Introduction